esilver0/CATT/sslstrip-experiment.md

 ### Circumventing HSTS

 **WARNING:** Make sure this is in the Firefox window where NoVNC is running and not the address bar for your browser.
-If you are not certain, restart the experiment and do not attempt to circumvent HSTS.
+If you are not certain, do not attempt to circumvent HSTS.

 In the firefox session enter